 Petra Ford, P.T., CCRT (Certified Canine Rehabilitation Therapist)

 Petra has trained and trialed her Labrador Retrievers in obedience, agility, field and nosework.
 Her black Labrador Retriever, Tyler, has the distinction of being the 2008 and 2009 National Obedience Champion and First Runner Up in 2010.
 In 2012, Petra and Tyler became the first American team to win the Obedience World Cup (they placed second in 2010).
 Petra’s dogs have earned field titles (MH, QAA).
 Currently she is competing at the Master’s Level in agility with Zaidan.
-Zeal has earned his OTCH (Obedience Trial Champion) in Obedience and was Second Runner Up at the 2017 National Obedience Championship.
+Zeal has earned his OTCH in obedience, was Second Runner Up at the 2017 National Obedience Championship, has won numerous Regional events and won the prestigious Obedience Classic Tournament in 2017.
 Petra has written several articles on canine conditioning, canine injury prevention, competing with your dog and more.
 She has been published in a number of magazines including Clean Run, Front and Finish, and Whole Dog Journal.

 Laurie Shepherd, CCMT (Certified Canine Massage Therapist)